halekii/TrackerJack-Tutorial/docs/source/panel_options.rst

 #.
 Click the Export Additional button

 .. tip::
-        You can continue to create additional null layers, name them, and then click Export Additional repeatedly if you want more named pointcloud layers before returning to Blender.
+        You can continue to create additional null layers, name them, and then click Export Additional repeatedly if you want to create more named pointcloud layers before returning to Blender.